I think we're up to audio sound by number one, number four.

 It has nothing to do with the stories they've covered for the 30 previous years.

-That's all part of the smoke and mirrors myth that creates the larger than life image of the anchor.
+That's all part of the smoke and mirrors myth that creates the larger-than-life image of the anchor.

-All that matters is can they affect the proper facial expression with the proper tone in voice, given what it is that is being reported or narrated, as it were.
+All that matters is: can they affect the proper facial expression with the proper tone in voice, given what it is that is being reported or narrated, as it were.

-Well, I suppose it can, but the investment Would be expensive and timely.
+Well, I suppose it can, but the investment would be expensive and timely.

-And find, and that's why they earn the big bucks.
+There are people that have this ability naturally and find, and that's why they earn the big bucks.

 It's not because of any journalistic history they have or resume.